turner-townsend/frontend-assessment/README.md

 ## The task

-Create an Angular application which displays a list of `Playslists` from the following resource:
+Create an Angular application which displays a list of `Playlists` from the following resource:

  `https://portal.organicfruitapps.com/programming-guides/v2/us_en-us/featured-playlists.json`.